-The City's inclusionary housing ordinance applies to condominium conversion projects, which requires that at least 1 deed restricted affordable housing unit is provided for a project with 5 to 9 total units (or the provision of an in lieu fee), and that 10% of the units are deed restricted affordable housing units for a project with 10 or more total units.
+The City has previously conducted studies to evaluate the economic feasibility 5 to 9 total units (or the provision of an in lieu fee), and that

+10% of the units are deed restricted affordable housing units for a project with 10 or more total units.
 These units would be set aside for rental for certain income ranges.
-The funds that are collected from the inclusionary housing inlieu fee for residential developments are placed in the City's Affordable Housing Trust Fund.
-The City will bring forward another discussion with the Planning Commission regarding the in-lieu fees by 2026 to discuss whether any changes need to be made to the inclusionary housing regulations, and whether this requirement should apply to commercial development as well.
+The funds that are collected from the inclusionary housing in-lieu fee for both commercial and residential developments that would begre placed in the City's Affordable Housing Trust Fund.
+The City will bring forward another discussion with the Planning Commission regarding the in-lieu fees by 2026, and will continue to discuss whether any changes need to be made to the inclusionary housing regulations, and whether this requirement should apply to commercial development as well.